 The benefit of the sick leave bank is to provide full-time and salaried part-time unit members with leave when it enables a unit member to return to work following the period of leave.
 Unit members are entitled to membership in the sick leave bank in the following circumstances unless they opt out of participation in the bank.

-Any person who becomes a member of the bargaining unit on or after September 1 in any work year shall automatically become a member of the sick leave bank and be deemed to have assigned seven and one-half (7.5) hours (the equivalent of one (1) day) (fifteen (15) hours (the equivalent of two days) at the Massachusetts College of Art and Design, the Massachusetts College of Liberal Arts and the Massachusetts Maritime Academy) of their sick leave accumulation to the bank on the date on which they first accrue at least seven and one-half (7.5) hours (the equivalent of one (1) day) (or the respective fifteen (15) hours) of their sick leave accumulation to the bank on the date on which they first accrue at least seven and one-half (7.5) hours (the equivalent of one (1) day) (or the respective fifteen (15) hours) of such leave unless, during the preceding thirty (30) days they shall have elected not to become a member of the bank; such election shall be made in writing and otherwise in accordance with such requirements as may be established by the University
+Any person who becomes a member of the bargaining unit on or after September 1 in any work year shall automatically become a member of the sick leave bank and be deemed to have assigned seven and one-half (7.5) hours (the equivalent of one (1) day) (fifteen (15) hours (the equivalent of two days) at the Massachusetts College of Art and Design, the Massachusetts College of Liberal Arts and the Massachusetts Maritime Academy) of their sick leave accumulation to the bank on the date on which they first accrue at least seven and one-half (7.5) hours (the equivalent of one (1) day) (or the respective fifteen (15) hours) of their sick leave accumulation to the bank on the date on which they first accrue at least seven and one-half (7.5) hours (the equivalent of one (1) day) (or the respective fifteen (15) hours) of such leave unless, during the preceding thirty (30) days they shall have elected not to become a member of the bank; such election shall be made in writing to the Chief Human Resources Officer and otherwise in accordance with such requirements as may be established by the University

 Each year on October 1, unit members (other than those described in paragraph (a) above) not already members of the bank shall become a member of the bank and be deemed to have assigned seven and one-half (7.5) hours (the equivalent of one day) or (fifteen (15) hours (the equivalent of two days) at the Massachusetts College of Art and Design, the Massachusetts College of Liberal Arts and the Massachusetts Maritime Academy) of their accrued sick leave to the bank unless, during the preceding thirty (30) days, they shall have elected not to become a member of the bank; such election shall be made in writing and otherwise in accordance with such requirements as may be established by the University.
 Unit members who do not have the required number of hours of sick leave on October 1 and who do not opt out of the bank will contribute seven and one-half (7.5) hours (the equivalent of one day) or fifteen (15) hours (the equivalent of two days), whichever applies, when those sick leave hours have accrued.

 c.
-When the balance of hours in the bank falls below the contractual minimum the University President shall give notice of such, and seven and one-half (7.5) hours (fifteen (15) hours at the Massachusetts College of Art and Design, the Massachusetts College of Liberal Arts or the Massachusetts Maritime Academy) of accrued sick leave are automatically contributed to the bank from each bank member, unless the bank member opts out of participation in the bank within fifteen (15) days of the notice.
+When the balance of hours in the bank falls below the contractual minimum the University President or Chief Human Resources Officer shall give notice of such, and seven and one-half (7.5) hours (fifteen (15) hours at the Massachusetts College of Art and Design, the Massachusetts College of Liberal Arts or the Massachusetts Maritime Academy) of accrued sick leave are automatically contributed to the bank from each bank member, unless the bank member opts out of participation in the bank within fifteen (15) days of the notice.

 d.
 The President or designee shall maintain a register of the membership of the sick leave bank and the number of hours accumulated in the bank.